Calliari/python-programming/python-virtual-env/readme2.md

 ### Create the pipenv env
 `pipenv --python python3.7`
-A 'Pipfile' will be create with details about the project
+A 'Pipfile' will be created with details about the project

 ### Activate the env
 `pipenv shell`